fulldiveVR/e-browser-core/components/brave_ads/core/internal/account/wallet/README.md

 # Wallet

-Wallet for earning AI Wiz Rewards.
+Wallet for earning AI Wize Rewards.

 Please add to it!